arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/get_api_wal_access_tail.md

 event type.
 A few common attributes which are used for multiple events types
 are:

-- *cuid*: globally unique id of the view or collection the event was for
+- *cuid*: globally unique id of the View or collection the event was for

 - *db*: the database name the event was for